 How Much Will I Pay for Insurance?

-Most people and businesses pay less than $1,000 per year for their umbrella insurance.
+Most people and businesses pay a monthly cost of less than $1,000 annually for umbrella insurance.
 Generally, the first $1 million is the most expensive.
-According to a survey by ACE Private Risk Services, a $10 million policy might only cost an individual with one home and two cars $999.
+According to an ACE Private Risk Services survey, a $10 million policy might only cost an individual insured with one home and two cars $999.
 However, businesses and people with multiple properties or large families will pay more.

 On top of this, you’ll need to pay for your base policies.
-General liability insurance costs around $1,000 per year, and insuring vacant land will set you back $200-300 per year.
-Although these figures are correct for the majority of people and businesses, several factors might affect your quotes.
-Insurers will take into consideration your location, whether you’ve previously made a claim, what you do on your land, and your credit history.
+General liability insurance for land costs around $1,000 annually, and insuring vacant land will set you back $200-300 annually.
+However, these figures are correct for insuring most people, property, and businesses.
+Several factors matter and might affect your quotes.
+Insurers will consider your geographical location, whether you’ve previously made a claim, what you do on your land, and your credit history.

-Almost any business or individual can get umbrella insurance, but only if they already have a liability insurance policy.
-Many providers specify what kind of base policy needs to be in place.
-If business owners don’t have vacant land, commercial auto, and general liability insurance, their umbrella insurance might not be valid.
+Almost any business, landowner, or individual can get umbrella insurance, but only if they already have a liability insurance policy.
+Many providers specify what kind of base policy needs to be in place right coverage.
+If businesses, landowners, or property owners don’t have vacant, landowner’, commercial auto, and general liability insurance, their umbrella insurance might not be valid.

-Many insurers can add vacant land to an umbrella insurance policy.
+Many insurers can add vacant land to umbrella insurance.
 However, you’ll still need to get vacant land insurance.
-The best way to find a suitable policy is to reach out to an insurance agent.
+The best way to find a suitable policy is to contact an insurance agent.
 Contact us at ISU Armac today, and ask us to send you some quotes.
 We’ll help you determine which provider offers the best policy for your needs.